nammoooo/Diversity/README.md

 [Women in Data](https://womenindata.co.uk/ ) - A platform for UK female and gender diverse data professionals to share their technical knowledge and experiences, and to encourage more diverse representation in the industry.

+[Women in Technology(WIT)](https://www.womenintechnology.org/home) - A advancing women in technology -- from the classroom to the boardroom.

+[WiCyS Women in cyberSecutity](https://www.wicys.org/) - Dedicated to bringing talented women together to celebrate and foster their passion and drive for cybersecurity.